How Ark's governance works

 The current Clerk to Governors is Charles Shaw at firstname.lastname@example.org.
 Please contact them if you have any governance-related queries, or would like to contact one of the governors.

 I live in Hastings and have two daughters, both of whom attend Ark schools.
 I currently work as a Corporate Customer Services Manager for Hastings Borough Council, and previously worked as a Senior HR Partner.
 I have over 15 years’ experience as a Human Resources professional in the public sector.
 I have a keen interest in the area and the primary academies, and believe that as a governor who offers both support and challenge, I can aid the improvement and development of the academies for all pupils.
+I am HR Link Governor.

 Since 2017 Amie has been Network Vice-Principal for Mathematics at Ark, leading a School Improvement Fund project across 12 schools in Hastings to improve the quality of teaching and learning of mathematics in Key Stags 2 and 3.
 Prior to this she was the Ark Network Lead in maths for a year.
 Before joining Ark she worked in a variety of Maths related roles for Harris Academies as well as being a Maths Teacher and Head of Post-16 Maths at Lord Williams School in Thame.
 Amie has a first degree in Mathematics and Physics from the University of Bristol and a Post Graduate Certificate in Education from Oxford University.

 I have taught in a special needs school in Hastings for the last 15 years.
 As part of my role, I work closely with many mainstream schools across the county to ensure appropriate provision is required for children with behavioural difficulties or a diagnosed SEN. I have 3 children who all have been educated in Ark schools, primary and secondary.
-I have witnessed and been part of the change to an academy and understands the strengths and areas of development needed in his process.
+I have witnessed and been part of the change to an academy and understand the strengths and areas of development needed in his process.

 Fiona is a freelance features journalist and a Contributing Editor to House & Garden, writing on the arts and sustainable lifestyle and hosting conversations and live interviews.
 She is also an ambassador for parliamentary advisory group Fashion Roundtable, and on the board of Art, Action, Change, a UK-based charitable foundation devoted to creating positive change in society through the arts with a focus on education and the empowerment of children. is passionate about the importance of children being given equal opportunity to succeed and has two children at Ark schools.